ivanruby/mpesa-mz-nodejs-lib/README.md

   security_credential: "<Security Credential>",
 };

-// instantiate the Transaction object, initializing it with valid config transaction = new Transaction(config);
+// instantiate the Transaction object, initializing it with incomplete config transaction = new Transaction(config);
 ```